anirudh-naveen/portfolio/README.md

  - Vue.js
  - Node.js

-Currently, the deployed site only works successfuly on a desktop.
+Unfortunately, the deployed site is currently broken, and I am working on getting a fix out ASAP.